Skip to main content

 These are the steps you will take to demonstrate Value-Sensitive Design in the homework assignments for this course:

-As we go through these steps in detail, let’s consider the example of “Finder,” a fictitious dating app (such as Hinge or Grindr).
+Let’s consider the example of “Finder,” a fictitious dating app (such as Hinge or Grindr).
+Let's go through the steps of the Value-Sensitive Design process above.

 Step 1: Identify the stakeholders